Patrik-07/KotlinSnake/README.md

 ![Snake game](doc/cover.png)

 ## Description
-A simple desktop snake game implemented with Kotlin language and TornadoFX for the UI.
+A simple gradle desktop snake game implemented with Kotlin and TornadoFX for the UI.
 The game has a JSON persistent leaderboard for stroring scores.